-Folks get especially hyped for summer’s sweet berries, but there’s more to fall than Halloween costumes and hay rides.
-From September to November, the autumn harvest brings a variety of healthful and delicious produce, from squash and sweet potatoes to grapes and pears.
-Heres our favorite all-star fall produce, along with each selection's nutritional benefits plus some tasty tips and tricks.
+Sure, we all get excited for summer’s bounty of sweet berries and juicy watermelon, but there’s more to fall than Halloween costumes and hay rides.
+From September to November, the autumn harvest brings a variety of healthful and delicious produce, from squash and sweet potatoes to apples and pears.

-Almost all produce can be grown somewhere year-round, but trucking produce across the country (or across the world) ain’t easy.
-According to the USDA, buying local seasonal produce not only potentially reduces our carbon footprint and helps local economies, it might also result in more nutritious produce.
+While almost all produce can be grown somewhere year-round, trucking produce across the country (or across the world) isn’t easy.
+Buying local seasonal produce not only potentially reduces our carbon footprint and helps local economies, but it may also result in more nutritious produce.

-To get the best of what fall has to offer, keep track of what’s in season near you.
-Also, don’t be afraid to try something new.
+To get the best of what fall has to offer, check out our top autumnal produce picks that are both delicious and super healthy, and keep track of what’s in season near you.
+Also don’t be afraid to try something new.
 (Who knew leeks or figs would taste so good?)
-Check out our picks for fall’s best fare:

 These sweet fruits fall into two major categories: European and Asian.
 In the U.S., the European varieties, Bosc and Bartlett, are most common, and grow on the west coast during fall.
-Like oatmeal and bran, pears are high in soluble fiber, which helps lower “bad” cholesterol, or LDL.
-To get that daily dose of fiber or to satisfy a sweet tooth, incorporate pears into anything from savory entrees to creative cocktail recipes.
+Pears are high in soluble fiber, which helps lower “bad” (LDL) cholesterol.
+To get that daily dose of fiber and to satisfy a sweet tooth, snack on the fruit whole or incorporate into recipes from filling breakfasts to healthier cocktails.

-Though technically a member of the squash family, with their rich history and health benefits, not to mention their essential role in Halloween festivities, pumpkins earn their own spot on our list.
-Pumpkin offers a wealth of alpha- and beta-carotene, which can be converted into retinol to promote healthy vision and cell growth.
+Though technically a member of the squash family, with their rich history and health benefits (plus their essential role in Halloween festivities), pumpkins earn their own spot on our list.
+Pumpkin is one of the best sources of alpha- and beta-carotene, which can be converted into retinol to promote healthy vision and cell growth.
 Pumpkin seeds are also a good source of alpha-linolenic acid, an omega-3 fatty acid that may help those with heart disease, high blood pressure, or high cholesterol.
 Toast them up for a deliciously nostalgic treat!

 Rutabagas and Turnips

-From festive calendars to Thanksgiving table centerpieces, squash is the poster food for autumn.
+From festive photos to Thanksgiving table centerpieces, squash is the poster food for autumn.
 Summer squash are still available locally until October in some parts of the country, and winter squash begin to crop up (pun intended) as summer squash heads out.
-This branch of the family offers acorn squash, which is rich in potassium and prevents muscles from feeling fatigued and weak, among others.
+The gourd family offers varieties including acorn, butternut, and delicata squash, as well as spaghetti squash and its pasta-like strands.